The Next Election is August 6

 Pursuant to the June 4, 2020 Order of the Davidson County Chancery Court, if you are a registered voter and do not wish to vote in-person due to the COVID-19 situation, you are eligible to request an absentee ballot by mail.
 You also have the option to vote in-person during early voting or on Election Day.

-Voting absentee is when you receive, fill out, and return a ballot by mail, but you can only vote Absentee if you meet one of the following circumstances:
+Voting absentee is when you receive, fill out, and return a ballot by mail.
+You can only vote Absentee if you meet one of the following circumstances:

-- The voter is a member of the military or is an overseas citizen.
+- You are a member of the military or is an overseas citizen.